Molezinif/Ordo/README.md

 - All product functionalities and ideas are archived in this document: https://docs.google.com/document/d/1UcoybYRKKgEJYOmPGgOLvt3lGG-ZvkivYmcMfwx6KnY/edit?usp=sharing

-## :wrench: Tecnologias e métodos utilizados
+## :wrench: Technologies and methods used

 - React Native;
 - NodeJS